Hand injuries cost over $2,000 on average. If reading our newsletter helps you prevent even one injury, isn't that worth it?

 But all of that stuff needs to be chopped up — probably while your sister-in-law, Kathy, makes passive-aggressive comments about the decor in your living room.

 Take the risk out of accidentally cutting something — like your hand — with our Sure Knit® Cut-Resistant Food Industry Glove.
-With ANSI level A7 cut protection, these FDA compliant gloves don’t mess around.
+With ANSI level A8 cut protection, these FDA-compliant gloves don’t mess around.
 They are also treated with Ultra-Fresh for a 99.9% antimicrobial status and are easily laundered.

-Even Kathy won’t be able to judge your choose of hand protection!
+Even Kathy won’t be able to judge your choice in hand protection!

-Have you ever dropped apple pie filling right out of the oven on your bare hand?
+Have you ever dropped freshly baked apple pie filling on your bare hand?
 It feels like molten lava.

 You could use a standard oven mitt to take the pies out of the oven.
 But here are two problems with that: